jhavenz/laravel-permission-name-generator/readme.md

 ### The 'all' Method On All Facades:

-You can call the `all()` method on any of the Facades in order to get a complete list of permissions that are within that scope.
-Hopefully scopes are clear by now, the package comes with 4 different 'scopes'...
+You can call the `all()` method on any of the Facades in order to:

+A. Get a complete list of permissions that are within that scope, if no resource is set.
+_(see example 'A' below)_

+B. Get a set resource/setting related permissions, if the resource/setting is set on that instance.
+_(see example 'B' below)_

 `owned`, `team`, `owned_setting`, `team_setting`

 For Example: